sagemath/trac_to_gh/Issue 8361.md

 # Issue 8361: Add an __iter__ method for IntegerVectors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8361

 Original creator: nborie